ARGOeu/argo-messaging/website/docs/privacy.md

 GRNET collects and processes the personal data of its Clients-Users, referred to herebelow, for the following purposes:

  - Technical capability for a smooth and uninterrupted operation of the "Website".
- - Troubleshooting User connection problems
+ - Troubleshooting messaging connection problems
  - Metric Collection
  - Service Provisioning